Signe-Dahl/news-event-pipeline/README.md

 # Green Energy News Event Pipeline

 This project implements an end-to-end data pipeline for collecting, processing, classifying, and monitoring news articles related to green energy and climate technology.
-The system combines automated data collection, LLM-based classification, and LLM-as-a-judge evaluation to provide insights into both pipeline performance and data quality.
+The system combines automated data collection, LLM-based classification, and LLM-as-a-judge evaluation to provide insights into both pipeline performance.

 ---